Times Interest Earned Ratio [Formula + How To Calculate]

 times interest earned ratio

-How to calculate the times interest earned ratio?
+How do you calculate the TIE ratio?

-TIE ratio: Earnings before interest and taxes (EBIT) / total interest expense
+TIE ratio= EBIT / total interest expense

 TIE ratio: Earnings before interests, taxes, and amortization (EBITA) / interest expense

 A low TIE suggests that you have more outstanding than your current capital.
 Capital can include shareholder equity, current assets, accounts receivable, and sales revenue.
-Not having enough EBITA can burn your profit margins and restrict cash flow.

-EBIT Example
+EBIT example

-Example: If you bring in $10,000 this month and your overall expenses total $2,000, your EBIT for this month is $8,000.
+Example: If you bring in $10,000 this month and your overall operating expenses total $2,000, your EBIT for the month is $8,000.
 Your EBIT for the year is then projected at $96,000.

 What is interest expense?